HyperQuark/hyperquark/README.md

 The build script has additonal configuration options; run `./build.sh -h` for info on these.

-If you experience runtime stack overflow errors in debug mode, try using the `-s` or `-z` options to enable wasm-opt; weird wasm errors in production mode may conversely be solved by *disabling* wasm-opt using the `-o` flag.
+If you experience runtime stack overflow errors in debug mode, try using the `-s` or `-z` options to enable wasm-opt, or build in production mode; weird wasm errors in production mode may conversely be solved by *disabling* wasm-opt using the `-o` flag.

+If an error occurs during execution and you need a stack trace, run with the `-D` flag to enable panicking with DWARF debug symbols.
+You need to [set up your browser to display a proper stack trace using these debug symbols](https://users.rust-lang.org/t/getting-raw-wasm-debugging-working-nicely-in-chrome-devtools/94646).
+You'll need to disable wasm-opt using `-o` for this to work, as wasm-opt currently crashes when it encounters DWARF.

+To preview the website (e.g. to run a project), use `npm run watch`.
+Do not just run `vite` as this will build in debug mode which doesn't work.

 ## Adding a new block